SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/img-collections.md

 Map.addLayer(modisDailyRecent, modisVis, 'MODIS Daily Composite');
 ```

-Uncheck the other layer (“Landsat 8 SR”), zoom out (e.g., country-scale) and pan around the image (Fig. F1.2.9).
-Notice how there are no clouds in the image, but there are some pixels with no data (Fig. F1.2.10).
+Uncheck the other layer (“Landsat 8 SR”), zoom out (e.g., country-scale) and pan around the image.
+Notice how there are no clouds in the image, but there are some pixels with no data.
 These are persistently cloudy areas that have no clear pixels in the particular period chosen.

 <img align="center" src="../images/intro-gee1-images/33modis-truecolor.PNG" hspace="15" vspace="10" width="600">